micheledelchiaro/BankfullMapper/README.md

 # BankfullMapper
-Semi-automatic toolkit for bankfull geometry extraction and discharge estimation
+Semi-automatic toolkit for bankfull geometry extraction and discharge estimation.

 This toolkit includes Matlab functions to analyze the river bankfull geometry and derive discharge estimate applying Manning's equation.